Why Logging Metadata is Bad

-Logging any kind of data, either direct or just metadata will always compromise security and privacy as it allows a person to be identified as well as their usage.
+Logging any kind of data, either directly or just metadata will always compromise security and privacy as it allows a person to be identified as well as their usage.

 Imagine this (hypothetical) scenario:

-1. A customer can connect to their VPN (which logs metadata) and they the customer downloads a torrent that is exactly 3,215MB.
+- A customer can connect to their VPN (which logs metadata) and then the customer downloads a file that is exactly 3,215MB.

 "The customer in question connected to our VPN on that day, from his home connection in America, through his ISP Comcast, and he transferred 3,312MB that day, and his email address is [email protected]".

-4. Law Enforcement then contact Google a request his info.
+- Law Enforcement then contacts Google a requests his info.

-5. Google check their records and on that day, they also connected to Gmail, and transferred 53MB in total.
+- Google check their records and on that day, they also connected to Gmail and transferred 53MB in total.

-6. Law Enforcement also see an email from his Facebook account, so they request that data and learn that the customer transferred 44MB of data on that day.
+- Law Enforcement also sees an email from his Facebook account, so they request that data and learn that the customer transferred 44MB of data on that day.